davidbannon/libqt5pas/README.md

 Note that even earlier Linux Distributions, such as Ubuntu 16.04 will not work with Lazarus Qt5 even with the addition of these libraries.
 Their Qt5 is too old.

+Its believed that these libraries will always be backwards compatible, that is, the ones here will work with any earlier Lazarus (as long as the distribution's Qt5 itself is OK).

+**PLEASE report any probems you have, I cannot fix a problem I don't know about.**